The Accessible Business Entrance (ABE) program ensures that San Francisco businesses welcome everybody.

 It helps property owners remove barriers so that those with mobility disabilities can access goods and services.

 If a business serves the public, the main entrance must be accessible to people with mobility disabilities.

 Choose your process and then submit your form online.

 Get your entrance inspected

-If you are not requesting a waiver and you have not made your primary entrance accessible, you must hire a Certified Access Specialist (CASp) to evaluate your entrance.
+If you are not requesting a waiver and you have not made your primary entrance accessible, you must hire a Certified Access Specialist (CASp) or California licensed architect or engineer to evaluate your entrance.

 (You can also tell us if you will apply for technical infeasibility or unreasonable hardship.)

 If you have already submitted a Category Checklist, go to step 6 finish the process.

 You may request an exemption from the Accessible Business Entrance program if you are a: